Agenda - NAWA

 Moderator:

-• Dominik Antonowicz, Prof. - Chair of Department of Science and Higher Education, Nicolaus Copernicus University, Member The Council of NAWA.
+• Dominik Antonowicz, Prof. - Chair of Department of Science and Higher Education, Nicolaus Copernicus University, Member the Council of NAWA.

 Panelists: